Universal basic income in the Netherlands: History

 In 1992 the debate is re-opened by the Bureau for Economic Policy Analysis, an economic advisory body of the government, which like the Scientific Council endorsed a low basic income as part of simplified social security system.
 By 1995 the basic income was a prominent issue on the Dutch political agenda.
 The issue continued to be debated by political parties; the Labour Party debated the issue in its 1994 election manifesto but still rejected it.
 The GreenLeft, however, endorsed a negative income tax in its 1994 election manifesto, which in the long term could be made into a basic income, according to the party.
 In 1994 D66 minister Hans Wijers publicly favoured the basic income, leading to negative reactions by his colleagues in cabinet.
 D66 endorsed his position in 1995, but did not incorporate it in its 1998 election manifesto.

 After the success of the first cabinet-Kok to implement its agenda of "work, work, work" and increase the levels of employment the debate about the basic income lost attention and momentum.
 A welfare state policy oriented at the activation of the unemployed became accepted by nearly all parties.

 In 2006, Femke Halsema, leader of the GreenLeft, endorsed a partial basic income and her ideas were taken over in the party's 2006 election manifesto.

+In 2013, the Political Party for Basic Income was founded.
+It has universal basic income as their main focus.

 In 2017, the city of Utrecht, along with a few surrounding cities, initiated a basic income experiment with the participation of 250 recipients.
 The experiment was designed as a randomized controlled trial to test the effectiveness of different methods of delivering financial assistance.
 Under the trial, some recipients were given the money unconditionally, while others were required to engage in volunteer work.
 The amount of money provided was approximately $1,050 per month.